Course Date: 4 March 2021, 08:45 - 16:30 & 9 March 2021, 08:45 - 9 April 2021, 16:30

 Price: £240.00 per Delegate

 An interactive and engaging approach to delivering a live streamed training session via Microsoft Teams.
-We have a maximum of 20 delegates on this course which means you will be able to ask questions and interact with the trainer.
+There is a maximum of 20 delegates on this course to facilitate learning.
+The trainer uses an interactive tool which can be used for voting, taking part in case studies, sharing ideas/opinions, Q&A’s and makes the course more interesting by being interactive.
+Delegates can ask questions and interact with the trainer.

 Who should attend

-When you have completed the course, it is recommended that you have a period of mentorship in clinical practice whilst you develop your clinical skills and are assessed by your mentor(s) as competent to undertake a travel consultation.
+When delegates have completed the course, it is recommended that they have a period of mentorship/supervision in clinical practice whilst they develop their clinical skills and are assessed by their mentor(s) as competent to undertake a travel consultation.

 Points to consider